ariss-usa/STAR/README.md

 The STAR project allows for an easy way for a user to control the Makeblock mBot remotely and locally through a simple user interface.

 ## Use ##
-If you would like to control your mBot locally, you must follow the instructions in the firmware folder then complete the installation instructions below.
+If you would like to control your mBot locally, you must follow the instructions in the firmware folder; then complete the installation instructions below.
 If you would just like to control remote mBots, just follow the installation instructions below.

 ## Installation ##